KomodoPlatform/developer-docs/docs/intro/010-cryptoconditions/101-cryptoconditions-instructions.md

-# Smart Contract Instructions
+# CryptoConditions Instructions

-## Understanding the different Addresses used in CryptoConditions based contracts
+## Understanding the Types of Addresses Used in CryptoConditions-Based Contracts

 The method of transferring contract-related assets is often slightly different from transferring the main coins of an asset chain.